l3-team/CasGuardBundle/README.md

 Declaration of the Bundle in the Kernel of Symfony
 ---
-For Symfony2 or Symfony3, add the Bundle in app/AppKernel.php
+For Symfony3, add the Bundle in app/AppKernel.php

 ```
 <?php